 Are you searching for healthy meal choices for you and your family BUT are tired of boring chicken, brown rice and broccoli?
 Follow these YouTube channels for delicious, nutritious recipes with step by step video instructions.

-So many people are looking for simple ways to improve their overall health.
-Health is about more than just a number on a scale, a dress size or how far you can walk until your knees ache.
+Health is about more than just a number on a scale, a dress size, or how far you can walk until your knees ache.

 There's no time like the present to decide how we can repeat the successes of the previous year, and make improvements to the things that did not go as planned last year.